What is sickle cell disease?

 - Limit how much alcohol you drink.

-- Drink at least eight glasses of water a day, especially during warm weather.
+- Exercise regularly.
+Drink a lot of fluids when you exercise to prevent dehydration.
+Drink at least eight glasses of water a day, especially in warm weather.

-- Try to reduce stress.
+- Reduce stress.
 Talk to your doctor if you’re depressed or have problems at home or work.

-- Contact your doctor for a fever, or if you think you have an infection so it can be treated as soon as possible
+- Contact your doctor if you have a fever or possible infection.
+Illnesses should be treated as soon as possible.

-- Tell your doctor if you think you might have a sleep problem, like snoring, or sometimes stop breathing for short periods of time during sleep (called sleep apnea).
+- Tell your doctor if you think you have a sleep problem, such as snoring or sleep apnea.
+This is when you stop breathing for short periods of time while you sleep.